ECCO-Summer-School/ESS25-Team_TOTS/README.md

 ### Collaborators

-List all participants on the project.
-Here is a good space to share your personal goals for the hackweek and things you can help with.

 | Name | Personal goals | Can help with | Role |
 | ------------- | ------------- | ------------- | ------------- |
 | Hinne van der Zant | I want to get more experience on the ECCO codes, and how to run it | Setting up, running and analyzing ECCO output  | Team member |